Your Yes Day: Rebuilding Time and Energy When You Have No Time for Yourself as a Parent

 These routines weren’t glamorous.
 But they were doable.

-And over time, they built back my energy, my patience, and my joy.
+And over time, they built back our energy, our patience, and our joy.

 A Message to You

-If you’re reading this and thinking, “I don’t have time for self-care”—please know that I used to feel the exact same way.
+If you’re reading this and thinking, “I don’t have time for self-care as a parent”, please know that I used to feel the exact same way.

 But self-care doesn’t have to be big.